 If you rent the family home find your tenancy agreement and check whether the tenancy is in your joint names or in the name of just one of you.
 This can make a big difference to what can happen to the tenancy.
 It will also show you who is currently responsible for meeting the obligations under the tenancy agreement.
 If your name is still on the tenancy, even if you move out, you are still legally responsible for paying the rent until the tenancy ends or is transferred to your ex.

 Try and reach an agreement with your ex about who (if either of you) is going to stay in your rented home.
 If you can do this, it is likely to make things much easier to deal with.
-Sometimes it will be possible for one of you to stay on as the sole tenant, as long as you can afford the rent (perhaps with the assistance of housing benefit) and your landlord agrees.
-Sometimes you will both need to move home.
+Sometimes it will be possible for one of you to stay on as the sole tenant, as long as you can afford the rent (perhaps with the assistance of housing benefit or universal credit) and your landlord agrees.

 While you are still married you have the right to live in a home which is rented in the sole name of your ex for as long as the tenancy continues unless a court orders otherwise.
 But this right stops when you get divorced unless you take steps to extend this right.
-For more information about this see: Relationship breakdown and housing – occupation orders.
+For more information about this see: Renting - your rights to your home during divorce or dissolution.

 If you give notice to quit, your local authority will probably consider you to be ‘intentionally homeless’.
 This means you will not be eligible for re-housing as a homeless person.

-Giving notice to quit, including whether it’s the right thing to do in your situation, as well as when and how to do it, is a complicated area of law.
+Deciding whether giving notice to quit is the right thing to do in your situation, and if so when and how to do it, are complicated questions.
 If you are at all unsure about this, it is a good idea to get specialist advice.

 Shelter (England) gives advice over the phone about rented housing.
 Telephone: 0808 800 4444.
 Open Monday to Friday 8am-8pm, Saturday/Sunday 8am-5pm, 365 days a year.
 Calls are free from UK landlines.
 Shelter (England) also has advice centres where you can get personal, face to face advice.
-For details and to speak to someone about your nearest centre, you can call the Shelter Support Helpdesk on 0300 330 1234.
+For details and to speak to someone about your nearest centre, you can call Shelter on 0808 800 4444 or see Shelter - get help.

 Shelter Cymru can advise on urgent housing problems if you live in Wales.
-Telephone: 0345 075 5005.
+Telephone: 0345 075 5005 or see Shelter Cymru - get advice.
 It also runs advice surgeries across Wales.
 To find out when there is an adviser in your area, see: Shelter Cymru - advice near you.

 1. If you rent your family home from a social landlord (a local council or housing association)